x41v3r/notebook/Basic Knowledge/Data Structures and Algorithms.md

 ## 1 About Data Structures and Algorithms

 > Issues studied in data structure and algorithms:
-* How to informatize real world problems with program code?
+* How to informationize real world problems with program code?
 * How to efficiently process these information with computers to create value?

 ![](./pics/data_structures_and_algorithms/program.png)